bill-c-martin/bill-c-martin.github.io/_posts/portfolio/2015-01-09-serverless-nodejs-pub-sub.md

 The flexible architecture probably guarantees a long lifespan.

-The implementation of this process paved the way for the marketing team to integrate with these advertising networks.
+The implementation of this process paved the way for the marketing team to integrate with these advertising networks more effectively.